Sikhism in Pakistan: Religious persecution

+In 2009, the Lashkar-e-Islam led by Mangal Bagh demanded that Sikhs in the Aurakzai tribal region in FATA pay them the jizya (poll tax levied by Muslims on non-Muslim minorities).
+Initially demanding 50 million rupees as the jizya payment, the Taliban later settled for a 20 million rupee payment, which local Sikhs paid.
+The Taliban had earlier occupied the homes of 10 Sikh families in Qasimkhel in neighbouring Afghanistan and kidnapped a local Sikh leader named Saiwang Singh.
+After paying the jizya, the Taliban assured the Sikhs they would protect them, leading to some Sikhs who had fled the region to return.
+In 2010, the Taliban attacked many minorities including Sikhs resulting in two beheadings.

 Pakistani Sikh diaspora

 Many Pakistani Sikhs have emigrated to countries like the United Kingdom (UK), Canada and Thailand.
 According to the UK's 2001 census, there were 346 Pakistani Sikhs in the UK.
 There is also a growing Pakistani Sikh expatriate community in the United Arab Emirates.

 Notable Pakistani Sikhs

 Following are some of notable Pakistani Sikhs: